 - Open delivery.csv in a spreadsheet program like Microsoft Excel.
 Examine the data, but then close it out without saving it as any other format.
 It needs to remain a .csv instead of an .xlsx.

-- Log in to ArcGIS Online with your developer account you’ve been using in this course.
+- Log in to ArcGIS Online with your Penn State credentials as you did earlier.

 - Create a new empty map.

 - Click Add > Add Layer From File.
 (If you don't see this option, click Modify Map.)

 - Click Import Layer, and examine the resulting dialog box.

 - Notice that the software is guessing that it should use the ADDRESS field to derive the location.
 This is what we want.
 (Be sure that United States is selected in the dropdown.)